 ‘And I,’ said Jac.

 ‘Now, listen.
-The minute we land, you, Wil, head towards the church, and you, Jac, south towards the customs house.
-And whoever you come across, stay out of sight.
+The minute we land, Wil, you’ll head towards the church, and Jac, you’ll turn south towards the customs house.
+And whatever happens, stay out of sight.
 Ned and I will take care of the stuff, and I won’t be surprised if some of the owls are on look-out.’

 The boat came ashore at Porth yr Aur.
 Wil and Jac scattered right and left, but in the darkness Wil ran up against someone in the port.

 ‘Don’t shoot!
 Don’t shoot!
 I’m an owl,’ said the other.

 ‘Go and help Barni unload the stuff.
 Hurry — there’s danger tonight.’

 Barni and Ned had unloaded the contraband.
 By this time three others had joined them, and they had carried the casks through the back of the Gerlan, a pub on Castle Street.
 The casks were safely stowed in a hidden cellar, and the crew sat down in the kitchen with the publican, one of Barni’s best customers, to breathe freely and to slake their thirst.